 It's important to prepare your soil for planting.
 Water-logged soils will cause seeds to rot before they make their way into the world.
 Take care that your soil is not too moist before planting.
-Also, any cultivation or disturbance of the soil when it is too wet will destroy the soil structure and be detrimental. to the microbial life that lends to a healthy soil.
+Also, any cultivation or disturbance of the soil when it is too wet will destroy the soil structure and be detrimental to the microbial life that lends to a healthy soil.
 Soils should be lightly tilled or broken apart to deposit seed not cultivated repeatedly.

 This is also a great time to make plans for companion planting and different layers of your vegetable garden.
 Seed radishes and beets along with your lettuce.
 The shallow-rooted lettuce will grow near the soil's surface while the radishes and beets will push down into the soil.
 These root crops will naturally break up the soil, adding air and water space.
-Plant roots will provide necessary soil greens for the microbes to live.
+Plant roots will provide a place for necessary soil microbes to live.
+Place onion sets among your greens for the same effect.
+If your greens die back or bolt, you can reseed another crop while allowing the root crop to fully mature.